Obaseki, Kukah Highlight Significance of Quality Education to Improve Devt Indices

 “As a country, we must do our best in all areas to push back those threatening the existence and success of the nation and by extension the education sector.

-The Edo State Commissioner for Education, Dr. Joan Osa-Oviawe, said the focus of the governor was to restore values in the educational sector in Edo State, adding that the Education Week was planned with series of events that will add value to the lives of the students.
+The Edo State Commissioner for Education, Dr. Joan Osa-Oviawe said the focus of the governor is to restore values in the educational sector in Edo State, adding that the Education Week was planned with series of events that will add value to the lives of the students.

 According to her, the parents’ summit was held as the state government considers parents as critical stakeholders in entrenching proper values in the lives of children.